Butterfly Salmon Steaks.

 • Take the strip and carefully fold it along the middle line you just cut to form the image seen in the photograph.

 • Heat cast iron pan or other heavy skillet.
 Add high heat oil.
-Fry at medium-high heat and then flip and fry the other-side until cooked through.
+Fry at medium-high heat and then flip and fry the other-side until cooked through, (Approximately 2-3 minutes per side depending upon thickness of portion and heat of pan).

 Winter Treats.